 There are things that you can not leave in caches.
 Food is a big one that’s not allowed.
 Since caches are mainly hidden on trails, we don’t want to attract wild animals to the location.
 This means gum, little candies, or trail bars.
-Also bottles or bottle caps are not allowed.
-No illegal substances shall be placed as a trade items.
-This is a family friendly game, please keep that in mind.
+Also, bottles or bottle caps are not allowed.
+No illegal substances shall be placed as a trade item.
+This is a family-friendly game, please keep that in mind.

 The Geocaching Destination Could be Considered Treasure

 Liz and I love incorporating Geocaching into our travel adventures.
 Part of the reason is that we have stumbled onto some pretty amazing places that we wouldn’t have discovered if we weren’t in search of a Geocache.
 It’s like finding that “gem” – a secret beach that no one knows about, or an amazing local restaurant that isn’t in a guide book.
 Being travelers, we consider all of this “treasure.”